Osteopath for Knee Pain

 How Long Should Knee Pain Last?

-Depending on the cause and the individual, long-lasting knee pains will take longer to recover.
+Depending on the cause and the individual, long-lasting knee pain will take longer.
 From an osteopath’s perspective, acute (experienced for less than six weeks) mechanical knee pain will typically resolve in 3-6 weeks.
-In both cases having a structured rehab plan will enable you to take control of recovery.
+In both cases, having a structured rehab plan will enable you to take control of recovery.

 Can Exercise programmes help?

-If the pain is not too severe, light exercise benefits people with knee OA for reduced knee pain and physical function (Cochrane, 2018).
+If the pain is not too severe, light exercise benefits people with knee OA by reducing knee pain and improving physical function (Cochrane, 2018).
 At Wellthy Clinic, we are big believers in meaningful movement, and rehab Pilates exercises are great for building strength.
-The stretching and strengthening exercises can help remove pressure from your knees.
+The stretching and strengthening exercises can also help remove pressure from your knees.

 Can Nutrition help with knee pain?

-Yes our musculoskeletal health nutritionist specialist can advise on how best to optimise your recovery.
-Feel free to book a 15min free discovery call to discuss your situation and your options.
+Yes, our musculoskeletal health nutritionist specialist can advise on how best to optimise your recovery.
+Please feel free to book a 15-minute free discovery call to talk about your situation and your options.

 References